IIT-PAVIS/Flatlandia/README.md

 Further details about the dataset and the proposed tasks can be found on [Arxive](https://arxiv.org/abs/2304.06373)

 The Flatlandia data set is published under MIT license.

+If you use this code in your research, please acknowledge it as:

+@article{toso2023you,
+  title={You are here!
+Finding position and orientation on a 2D map from a single image: The Flatlandia localization problem and dataset}, author={Toso, Matteo and Taiana, Matteo and James, Stuart and Del Bue, Alessio}, journal={arXiv preprint arXiv:2304.06373}, year={2023}
+}

 ## Project set up
 We developed Flatlandia using the Ubuntu operative system, but we expect that it can be run on other operating systems.